By Karen A. Soukiasian

 The Profile Test

 Place your dog in the “stand” position, and view them from the side.
 What you will be looking for is a clearly defined abdomen.
-If your dog’s abdomen is not higher than their rib cage, it’s time to make a few changes to their diet and activities.
+If your dog’s belly is not higher than their rib cage, it’s time to make a few changes to their diet and activities.

 Set aside a fistful of kibbles from their daily food allowance, and use those as treats.

 Add a few carrots or green beans to their meals.
 They are low in calories, high in fiber and will make your pet feel full faster and longer.

 Instead of high-calorie treats, try ice cubes, apples, carrots, green beans, or Cheerios.

 Make them work for their treats… do a few obedience exercises or hide their treats and make them search for them.
 Turn it into a game; your dog will love it!

 More exercise.
 That could be as simple as an extra walk a day.
 Start with a short, leisurely stroll down the street, or around the block.
 As your dog’s stamina increases, add an extra block or two and pick up the pace.
 This special time together is great for bonding, and you may shed a pound or two!